In graduate school, I learned that Cash Cows are sacred.

-Who is bold enough to eat their own Cash Cow?
+Who is bold enough to eat their own dairy cow?

-How (more importantly, why?) is Rev cannibalizing its own revenue?
+How (more importantly, why?) is the Rev cannibalizing his own recipe?

-It’s inevitable for machines to do transcription work–faster, cheaper, and with fewer errors than humans.
-But, meeting those conditions is still years away.
-In the meantime (i.e. now), Rev is willing to upset their own business model and profit structure (remember, they charge $1.00/minute and that price is going down to $0.10/minute, a tenfold reduction) in exchange for the opportunity to be the market leader in automated transcriptions.
-Which market do you think is larger?
-Transcriptions for $1/minute or $0.10/minute?
-I’ve already made my choice and imaging that millions of others will figure the same thing out for themselves.
+Machines inevitably do the transcription work – faster, cheaper and with fewer errors than humans.
+But meeting these conditions is still years away.
+In the interim (ie now), Rev is willing to change his own business model and profit structure (remember, they charge $1.00/minute and that price is dropping to $0.10/minute, a tenfold reduction) in exchange for the opportunity to be the market leader in automated transcription.
+Which market do you think is bigger?
+Transcripts for $1 / minute or $0.10 / minute?
+I’ve already made my choice and imagined that millions of other people will discover the same thing for themselves.

 But, that’s just my opinion.
-Here’s what Rev’s Chief Growth Director, Barron Caster, had to say.
+Here’s what Rev’s director of growth, Barron Caster, had to say.

 (The following are paraphrased comments from our conversation, not quotes.)

-Rev is playing a new game and doing so smartly.
+Rev is playing a new game and smartly.